plantformatics/maize_single_cell_cis_regulatory_atlas/README.md

 ## Additional scripts
-Requests for additional code can be made in the issues tab of this repository.
+This repository contains the major scripts used in the analysis.
+Requests for additional code can be made in the issues tab of this repository, or by contact me my email (marand@uga.edu).

 ## Genome browser of cell-type resolved ATAC-seq profiles
 In addition to raw and processed data available from NCBI GEO, we also provide coverage tracks of *Zea mays* and *Arabidopsis thaliana* cell-types on our Jbrowse genome browser.
 Cell-type aggregate chromatin accessibility profiles can be found under the following URLs: